release-it/release-it/README.md

 [shim repositories](https://github.com/components) and a separate [packaged Angular.js repository](https://github.com/angular/bower-angular) for distribution on npm and Bower.

-The `dist.repo` option is deprecated, but similar setups can still be achieved.
+The `dist.repo` option was removed in v10, but similar setups can still be achieved.
 Please see the [distribution repository](docs/recipes/distribution-repo.md) recipe for example configurations.

 ## Metrics